iviviano/Algorithms/Grading/HWA.md

 TOTAL                                              100/100

 Great job!
 Good examples and detailed descriptions.
-Your citations were fine, but for HWB, you must
+Your citations were fine, but for HWB, you must describe how you used/adapted the source as well as provide the link.

 ## Kenean (Extension, due Tuesday 26)